xflr6/latexpages/README.rst

-      --version            show program's version number and exit -c {latexmk,texify}  use latexmk.pl or texify (default: guess from platform) --keep               keep combination document(s) and their auxiliary files
+      --version            show program's version number and exit -c {latexmk,texify}  use latexmk.pl or texify (default: guess from platform) --keep               keep combination document(s) and their auxiliary files --only <part>        compile the given part without combining

 Pagination